-As discussed, the acquisition parameters used for the 13 lines phantom are typical of parameters suitable for explorations in humans.
+As discussed above, the acquisition parameters used for the 13 lines phantom are typical of parameters suitable for explorations in humans.
 The rotation radius was of 11 cm and the acquisitions were performed without and with a tilted camera head.
 The tilt angle was fixed at 20°.
-The reconstructed images delivered by all reconstruction methods were of high quality ( $\triangleright$ Fig. 1b).
-For the single ray method, the FWHM in the transverse plane $(\triangleright$ Fig. 2c, d) were similar to those obtained with the full 360° orbit and the same rotation radius (R = 11 cm).
-They were also very close to the FWHM measured with the same equipment and same acquisition parameters for this phantom in a previous work (16).
-Reconstruction with the multi-ray method decreased the FWHM by more than 30% for iMLEM equal to 16.
-When more iterations were used, the decrease was higher and could amount to 50%.
-The multi-ray reconstruction technique delivered images with less noise content ( Fig. 3c, d).
-This has been observed by others both in SPECT (with parallel [1, 26] and pinhole collimators [23]) and in PET (10, 11) when the detector point spread function is properly modelled.
+The reconstructed images delivered by all reconstruction methods were of high quality

+(Fig. 3).
+For the single ray method, the FWHM in the transverse plane (Fig. 4) were similar to those obtained with the full $360^{\circ}$ orbit and the same rotation radius (R = 11 cm).
+They were also very close to the FWHM measured with the same equipment and same acquisition parameters for this phantom in a previous work [15].
+Reconstruction with the multi-ray method decreased the FWHM by more than 30 % for iMLEM equal to 16.
+When more iterations were used, the decrease was higher and could amount to 50 %.
+The multi-ray reconstruction technique delivered images with less noise content (Fig. 6).
+This has been observed by others both in SPECT (with parallel [1, 25] and pinhole collimators [22]) and in PET [9, 10] when the detector point spread function is properly modelled.
-The SHINE method (7) was chosen after a preliminary comparison of three noise reduction techniques:

-- Gaussian post-filtering of the reconstructed images (15), - Bayesian iterative reconstruction using the median root prior (18, 19) and - SHINE.
+The SHINE method [7] was chosen after a preliminary comparison of three noise reduction techniques: Gaussian post-filtering of the reconstructed images [14], Bayesian iterative reconstruction using the median root prior [17, 18] and SHINE.
 SHINE demonstrated to be largely superior in effective noise reduction without nearly compromising the spatial resolution.
 Therefore the two other techniques were not further considered.
 The noise of SHINE processed projections is no more Poisson noise.
 We could observe this by applying SHINE to several intrinsic flood images of low numbers of counts per pixel obtained with the camera used in this study.
 The original pixel value distribution followed the Poisson law as expected.
-The SHINE processed images showed a distribution that was close to a Gaussian one.
-However, SHINE processed projections collected with parallel hole collimators have been reconstructed using OSEM without any detectable artefact (7).
+The SHINE processed projections collected with parallel hole collimators have been reconstructed using OSEM without any detectable artefact [7].

-For both line phantoms (▶ Fig. 2), SHINE preprocessing of the projections had insignificant influence on the FWHM whatever being the orbit extent (180° or 360°) or the tilt angle of the camera head (no tilt or 20° tilt).
+For both line phantoms (Figs. 2 and 4), SHINE pre-processing of the projections had insignificant influence on the FWHM whatever being the orbit extent (180° or 360°) or the tilt angle of the camera head (no tilt or 20° tilt).